plone/plone.restapi/docs/source/roles.md

 ---
 html_meta:
-  "description": ""
+  "description": "Available roles in a Plone site can be queried by interacting with the /@roles endpoint on the portal root.
+This action requires an authenticated user."
-  "property=og:description": ""
+  "property=og:description": "Available roles in a Plone site can be queried by interacting with the /@roles endpoint on the portal root.
+This action requires an authenticated user."
-  "property=og:title": ""
+  "property=og:title": "Roles"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Roles"
 ---

 # Roles